sussmanLab/cellGPU/doc/markdown/EXAMPLES.md

 Provides an example of using the NetCDF database class to write snapshots of a simulation of the 2D Voronoi model, using either active cell or overdamped Brownian dynamics

+# tensions.cpp

+Provides a simple example of adding line tension terms to a Voronoi model

 # cellDivision.cpp

 Provides a simple example of both vertex and voronoi models with cell division activated